cedricwalter/TVProgram/readme.md

 ### Install Raspbian
 Raspbian is the Foundation’s official supported operating system. see https://www.raspberrypi.org/downloads/raspbian/

+### Timezone
+It is recommended to set properly the timezone at reboot `sudo raspi-config` configure Timezone using menu `4 Localization Options`

 ### Install JAVA
 Open a terminal and execute the following commands: